How long does it take to get a CDL?

 What endorsements should I get for my CDL?

-- Hazmat (H): Transport hazardous materials - HIGHEST PAY
+- Hazmat (H): Transport hazardous materials — highest pay potential

 - Tanker (N): Transport liquid cargo in tanker trucks